BOTOX® Injections for Urinary Incontinence

 Benefits of BOTOX® for OAB

-- Effects last several months, reducing the need for daily medication
+- Effects last several months, so you don’t need to take a daily pill

 Potential Side Effects and Considerations

-While generally safe and effective, BOTOX® treatment for OAB does come with some potential risks:
+BOTOX® for OAB does come with some risks:

 - Urinary tract infection